Anniversary of the Great Quake of 1868

 Earthquake Science Zones:

-There will be three sites that people can ask scientists and
+There will be two sites that people could ask scientists and

 Earthquake Preparedness Zone:

-there will be different organizations to provide information on
+Lake Elizabeth there were different organizations to provide information on

 not only how to prepare, but also about insurance and how that all